lkiesow/leihs-wiki/leihs-Admin-Guide.md

 ### Hooking up to LDAP for logins

 You can hook up leihs to an LDAP server.
-So far, we've only tried ActiveDirectory, but at three different universities.
+So far, we've only tried ActiveDirectory, but at four different universities.
 We're reasonably sure the adapter should work for any LDAP server.
 If it doesn't work for yours, please submit a pull request with the changes you need.

 #### Modifying config/LDAP.yml